frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/healthcare/patient.md

 ### 2.2 Patient as a Customer

 ERPNext, especially the Accounts module, makes use of **Customer** document for booking all transactions.
 So, you may want to associate every Patient with a Customer.
 By default, system creates a Customer alongside a Patient and links to it.
-If, for some reason you do not intend to use the ERPNext Accounts module you can turn this behavior off by unchecking the flag "Link Customer to Patient" in [Healthcare Settings](/docs/user/manual/en/Healthcare/healthcare_settings).
+If, for some reason you do not intend to use the ERPNext Accounts module you can turn this behavior off by disabling the flag "Link Customer to Patient" in [Healthcare Settings](/docs/user/manual/en/Healthcare/healthcare_settings).

 <img class="screenshot" alt="ERPNext Healthcare" src="{{docs_base_url}}/assets/img/healthcare/patient_link_customer.png">